oracle-devrel/cd3-automation-toolkit/documentation/docs/opa-integration.md

-## Open Policy Agent for Terraform:
+# Open Policy Agent for Terraform

 OPA is a powerful policy-as-code framework that enables you to define and enforce policies across your infrastructure-as-code (IaC) deployments.
 With OPA, you can seamlessly integrate policy checks into your Terraform workflows, ensuring that your infrastructure deployments adhere to your organization's security, compliance, and operational requirements.